peddie/leitshow/README.md

     sudo apt-get install libfftw3-dev libpulse-dev

-The makefile wants gcc-4.5; if you don't have it, you can change that to just `gcc` and remove `-flto` from the definition of `OPTFLAGS` and `LDOPTFLAGS`.
+The makefile assumes `gcc` 4.5 or higher so it can do link-time optimization; if you don't have it, just remove `-flto` from the definition of `OPTFLAGS` and `LDOPTFLAGS`.

 Build
 ------------